odpf/depot/docs/reference/configuration/maxcompute.md

 ## SINK_MAXCOMPUTE_RECORD_PACK_FLUSH_TIMEOUT_MS

 Contains the timeout for flushing the record pack in milliseconds.
 This config will be used for setting the timeout for flushing the record pack.
+Negative value indicates no timeout.
 * Example value: `1000`
 * Type: `required`
 * Default value: `-1`